An exciting opportunity for an experienced, and capable, Housing Support Worker to join our Supported Housing Team, at YMCA West Kent.

 Ensure the work and programme is carried out within a framework of equal opportunities, and approved administrative practice.

-Be the duty member of staff for 40 hours per week as per the staffing rota which is regularly issued, which includes early, late and weekend shifts and occasional nights.
+Be the duty member of staff for 20 hours per week as per the staffing rota which is regularly issued, which includes early, late and weekend shifts and occasional night, with possible view to full time contracted employment.

 Ensure that Ryder House adheres to standards of cleanliness, and to assist with cleaning when necessary.